-The tradefair Düsseldorf is the ideal place to hold a convention like DoKomi!
-Not only does the tradefair area provide enough space to handle such a big event, it's atmospheric surroundings with the adjacent Nordpark make every cosplayer's heart beat faster.
-In less than 5 minutes walk you reach the japanese garden, an attractive green promenade following the river Rhine and elaborately kempt gardens with flower fields and fountain wells.
+The Trade Fair Düsseldorf is the ideal place to hold a convention like DoKomi!
+Not only does the trade fair area provide enough space to handle such a big event.

+It's atmospheric surroundings with the adjacent Nordpark make every cosplayer's heart beat faster.
+In less than 5 minutes walk you can reach the Japanese Garden, an attractive green promenade following the river Rhine and elaborately kempt gardens with flower fields and fountain wells.

-At the tradefair itself DoKomi takes place within 3 halls with over 40.000m², the congress center "Ost" with around 3500m² as well as a courtyard of additional 10.000m² convention space.
-Additionally, we use 2 bistros for our popular events cafès, the MaidCafe Lucky Chocolate and the Sweet Spice Host Club.
+At the Trade Fair itself DoKomi takes place within 5 halls with over 40,000 m², the Congress Center South with around 20.000 m² as well as a courtyard of additional 10,000 m² convention space.
+This includes 2 bistros for our popular events cafés, the Lucky Chocolate Maid Café and the Sweet Spice Host Club.

-The entrance of hall 15 offers enough space for us to create well structured box office, wardrobe, weapons check and entry area.
+The entrance hall offers enough space for us to create a well structured box office, wardrobe, weapons check and entry area.
 Our self developed entry system and the technical infrastructure allow us to quickly operate the high amounts of visitors, even at the peak points.

-A map of the surroundings can be found atTime and Place.
+A map of the surroundings can be found at Time and Place.

-This led to a great japanese infrastructure with lots of japanese businesses, restaurants, culture clubs, shops, communities and more.
-The variety and quality of the japanese restaurants is well known and respected nationwide.
+This led to a great Japanese infrastructure with lots of Japanese businesses, restaurants, culture clubs, shops, communities and more.
+The variety and quality of the Japanese restaurants is well known and respected nationwide.

 This is also the reason, why Japantag, Europe's largest Japanese street festival is held yearly in Düsseldorf with more than 750,000 people attending.
 Of course they can't miss out DoKomi, Germany's largest anime and Japan-expo then, right? :3